rizac/me-compute/README.md

   including the station energy magnitude.

   (^) Note: technically speaking, a single HDF row represents a waveform.
-  However, there is no distinction because for each station a single channel (the vertical component `BHZ`) is downloaded (just consider this if you increase the station channels to download in `download.yaml`)
+- We talk about station because by default we download a single channel
+- per station (the vertical component `BHZ`, see `download.yaml` for details)

 - **energy-magnitude.csv** A tabular file where each row represents a seismic event, aggregating the result of the previous file into the final event energy magnitude.
 The event Me is the mean of all station energy magnitudes within the 5-95 percentiles.
 Empty or non-numeric Me values indicate that the energy magnitude could not be computed or resulted in invalid values (NaN, null, +-inf)

 - **energy-magnitude.html** A report that can be opened in the user browser to visualize the computed energy magnitudes on maps and HTML tables

-- **[eventid1].xml, ..., [eventid1].xml** All processed events saved in QuakeMl
+- **[eventid1].xml, ..., [eventid1].xml** All processed events saved in QuakeML
   format, updated with the information of their energy magnitude.
 Only events with valid Me will be saved